Italian cruiser Armando Diaz

 During the Spanish Civil War she served in the western Mediterranean and was based at Palma de Mallorca and Melilla.

 In July 1940, she was present at the Battle of Calabria, also called the battle of Punta Stilo.
 In October she took part in a mission to Albania, and in December she came under direct orders of Supermarina (Naval Headquarters) for special duties in connection with the protection of traffic to Albania from January 1941.
 However, the following month an important supply convoy to Tripoli required her use for cover, in company with the light cruiser Giovanni dalle Bande Nere and some destroyers.

-In the course of this operation the ship was torpedoed and sunk by the British submarine HMS Upright off the island of Kerkennah in the early hours of 25 February.
+In the course of this operation the ship was torpedoed and sunk by the British submarine HMS Upright off the Kerkennah Islands in the early hours of 25 February.
 It took the Italian cruiser only six minutes to sink after her magazine detonated, with the loss of 484 men.

 Wreck

-The wreck of Armando Diaz was located around 2009-2010.
+The wreck of Armando Diaz was located around 2009–2010.
 The ship lies on her port side in less than 50 meters of water, with her bow blown off.
 Her aft turrets are still in place, their guns buried in the bottom.